visgl/luma.gl/docs/api-reference/webgl/framebuffer.md

 Notes:

 * Reading from floating point textures is dependent on an extension both in WebGL1 and WebGL2.
-* When supported, the `{format: GL.RGBA`, type: GL.FLOAT, ...}` combination becomes valid for reading from a floating-point color buffer.
+* When supported, the `{format: GL.RGBA, type: GL.FLOAT, ...}` combination becomes valid for reading from a floating-point color buffer.

 This function makes calls to the following WebGL APIs: